MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 - The ``MessageLogger`` type allows for logging messages solely based on integers that identify the message content.
 - Log a message by using methods ``MessageLogger.log(...)``, specifying the log level, the message category and message integer identifer.
-  Use optional arguments to add any useful information to your log such as a throwable or contextual data.
+  Use optional arguments to add any useful information to the log such as a throwable or contextual data.
 - Log levels are very similar to those of the Logging library.
 You can find the full level definition in type ``ej.util.message.Level``.
 - Combined with the category, the integer ID allows the user to find the corresponding error/warning/info description.
 - Loggers rely on the ``MessageBuilder`` type for message creation.